Burma - the Golden Land

 12 days from only £2369pp Show price breakdown

-Selected Departures available in September to November 2014, prices from £2,599pp flying from London Heathrow
+Selected Departures available up to November 2014, prices from £2,599pp flying from London Heathrow

 Imagine stepping back to a time without mobile phones, cash dispensers or even supermarkets.
 Imagine discovering a deeply spiritual, traditional society that’s only just opening up to the outside world.
 This is Burma - intriguing, alluring and still the preserve of the discerning visitor.
 Now’s the time to experience this remarkable country’s true authenticity before it takes its place on the tourist map!

 You’ll visit cities, lakes, hill stations, rivers and temples.
 You’ll travel by internal flights, long-tail teak boats and on charmingly slow railways.
 You’ll even go by horse and cart between thousand year-old pagodas scattered across Bagan’s serene plains.